MAJOR GREG STALLMAN

 Todd has worked patrol, investigations, crime prevention, school resource, protection order enforcement, and taught DARE for six years.
 From 1996 to 2008, Todd was a member of the SWAT team and served on the entry team until taking a sniper position in 2000.
 Todd has been a state certified instructor in various areas, including, basic firearms, tactical/combat handgun, patrol rifle, scope sighted rifle, chemical munitions, simunitions, less lethal, and force on force.

 Todd was promoted to sergeant in June of 2004 by former Sheriff Dave Amick and served as a patrol sergeant on the dayshift and night shift until being moved to investigations sergeant.
 Under former Sheriff Glenn Parrett, Todd was promoted to Assistant Chief Deputy in June of 2012.
-In January of 2013, current Sheriff Dave Drew promoted Todd to Major where he is currently responsible for the jail and transportation/court security divisions.
+In January of 2013, current Sheriff Dave Drew promoted Todd to Major where he commands the Field Services (Patrol, 28E), Special Services (Civil, K9, SWAT, Investigations) and Administration (Gun Permits and Sex Offenders) Divisions.

 PASTOR EDGAR RODRIGUEZ